Salt & Wind Travel

 Costa Smeralda

-Costa Smeralda, or the Emerald Coast, is perhaps the most famous area in all of Sardinia.
-Located in the northeast, you’ll find beaches upon beaches here — along with luxury hotels, exclusive golf courses, and yachts.
+Costa Smeralda, or the Emerald Coast, is perhaps the most famous area in Sardinia.
+Located in the northeast, you’ll find beaches upon beaches here, along with luxury hotels, exclusive golf courses, and yachts.

 The Maddalena Archipelago